paycrow

 Does the description clearly state what the tool does and how it differs from similar tools?

-Excellent specificity with 'Flag a problem with delivery' and 'Locks escrowed funds and triggers arbiter review.'
-Clearly distinguishes from sibling tools like escrow_release (positive completion) and escrow_status (read-only check) by emphasizing the dispute/arbitration flow.
+The description explicitly states the tool's purpose with a clear verb and resource: 'Flag a problem with delivery' and 'Locks escrowed funds and triggers arbiter review.'
+This distinguishes it from sibling tools like escrow_release or escrow_status, and the intended use case is unmistakable.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.